 My homemade tarp sewn from Ray Jardine Tarp Kit

 A mile later, after a steep descent, I reached a camping area just below Beauty Spot Gap.
 Picnic Basket and Uconn, a couple of nice guys from New Jersey, were tenting there and had a fire going.
-After filtering water from a piped spring, I set up my tarp between two trees and then went over to cook supper with them—tuna-fish casserole, a side of asparagus and mushrooms with cheese sauce, and banana-nut bread pudding for dessert.
+After filtering water from a piped spring, I set up my tarp between two trees and then went over to cook supper with them—tuna mac & cheese, a side of asparagus and mushrooms with cheese sauce, and banana-nut bread pudding for dessert.
 It was dark by the time I hung my food bag from a tree, so I got settled under the tarp with my headlamp on and wrote in my journal until moths started landing on my eyebrows.

 Table of Contents: